-The Gallery’s collection contains nearly 4000 works of art including paintings, photographs, prints, sculpture and multi-media work by established Canadian and International Artists.
+The Gallery’s collection contains about 4000 works of art including paintings, photographs, prints, sculpture and multi-media work by established Canadian and International Artists.

 The collection began with an initial group of approximately 300 predominantly European paintings, prints and drawings acquired in 1885 as a teaching collection for art students to study and copy.